colinhemphill/nextjs-resume/README.md

 - `accentColor`: `AccentColor`.
 The name of an accent palette from [Radix UI Colors](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#colors).
 If using a standard color, the contrasting text color will be white, and if using a bright color, the contrasting text color will be black.
 - `neutralColor`: `NeutralColor`.
 The name of a neutral palette from [Radix UI Grays](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#grays).
-- `ogImageTheme`: `'light' | 'dark'`.
-Your OG share image will generate either a light or a dark variant.
+- `imageTheme`: `'light' | 'dark'`.
+Your OG share image and favicons will generate either a light or a dark variant.

 ### Color Palette Examples